top of page

 An Bille um Thacaíocht Teaghlaigh na hÉireann

-(Irish Family Support)
+(Irish Family Support Act)

 The proposed act, offering free childcare for working parents, empowers mothers by eliminating upfront childcare payments, replacing the €2.14 subsidy with instant relief.
 Unlike the National Childcare Scheme’s rebate system, which requires initial costs before reimbursement, free childcare removes financial barriers, enabling mothers to return to work immediately.
 The Child Care Act, 1991 (Sections 9, 10, 56) regulates childcare but lacks universal free access.
 The Childcare Support Act, 2018 (Sections 2, 7, 9, 13, 15, 25) governs the €2.14 subsidy, which this act would replace.
 The Children Act, 2001 (Section 162) supports child welfare, not broad childcare.
 MyGovID, enhanced as “MyGov,” ensures swift eligibility verification.
 The ECCE Programme offers limited pre-school, not full childcare.
 Amending Childcare Support Act, 2018 (Section 13) and expanding funding will support mothers’ workforce re-entry, strengthen families, and uphold Ireland’s pro-family values.